top of page

 Tala, Skims, Gymshark and Rhode Activations.

-SDD: As the Marketing Director at PUMA what strategies has the brand employed to stay ahead in the competitive marketplace?
+SDD: During your time at PUMA what strategies has the brand employed to stay ahead in the competitive marketplace?
 How does the brand ensure it remains relevant to consumers and continuously evolves its brand presence?

-OL: At PUMA we have a strong heritage and 75 years of amazing brand moments that still hold true today.
-We operate with a forever faster mentality – in product, marketing, partnerships and customer interactions – which allows us to always stay ahead of the game.
-From collab'ing with Rihanna (again, yaaaay!!) and A$AP Rocky, to incredible motorsport long standing partnerships and football teams we sponsor, our brand has grown stronger in our performance rooted positioning.
-And I am sure that we will continue to push culture forward in the years to come.
+OL: At PUMA we had a strong heritage and 75 years of amazing brand moments that still hold true today.
+We operated with a forever faster mentality – in product, marketing, partnerships and customer interactions – which allowed us to always stay ahead of the game.
+From collab'ing with Rihanna (again, yaaaay!!) and A$AP Rocky, to incredible motorsport long standing partnerships and football teams we sponsored, the brand has grown stronger in it's performance rooted positioning.
+And I am sure that they will continue to push culture forward in the years to come.

 Fenty x Puma Anfu Road Pop-Up